2022 United States Senate election in Pennsylvania: Results

 Fetterman won the election by 4.9 percentage points, and was declared the winner in the early hours of November 9.
 The early victory came as a shock to many pundits, as the race was expected to take several days to project a winner; the race was one of the first signs of the coming Democratic overperformance relative to the final polls in the midterms writ large.
 Oz underperformed former Republican president Donald Trump's performance in the 2020 United States presidential election in Pennsylvania by 3.7 percentage points, while overperforming Republican nominee Doug Mastriano in the concurrent gubernatorial race by 10 percentage points.
-As a result of this election, Democrats would be elected to both U.S. Senate seats from Pennsylvania for the first time since 1947, and from this seat since 1962.
+With this election, a Democrat was elected to both U.S. Senate seats from Pennsylvania for the first time since 1944, and to this seat since 1962.
 (Note: Democrats briefly held both of Pennsylvania's Senate seats from 2009 to 2011 when Arlen Specter, who was elected as a Republican to this seat, switched to the Democratic Party.)
 According to Ron Brownstein of CNN in 2023, Fetterman won independent voters by double-digit margins, which contributed to Oz's defeat.